xk1234/tp/docs/DeveloperGuide.md

 * 1a.
 The user uses invalid format.

     * 1a1.
-AddressBook shows an error message.
+System shows an error message.

       Use case resumes at step 1.
 * 1b.
 The user tries to add a person that is already in the contact.
     * 1b1.
-AddressBook shows an error message.
+System shows an error message.

       Use case resumes at step 1.